libtcod/python-tcod/docs/glossary.rst

 .. glossary::

-    color control
-    color controls
-        .. data:: tcod.COLCTRL_1
-        .. data:: tcod.COLCTRL_2
-        .. data:: tcod.COLCTRL_3
-        .. data:: tcod.COLCTRL_4
-        .. data:: tcod.COLCTRL_5

-            Configurable color control constant which can be set up with :any:`tcod.console_set_color_control`.

-        .. data:: tcod.COLCTRL_STOP
-        .. data:: tcod.COLCTRL_FORE_RGB
-        .. data:: tcod.COLCTRL_BACK_RGB

     console defaults
         The default values implied by any Console print or put functions which don't explicitly ask for them as parameters.

     libtcod-cffi
+        This is the `cffi` implementation of libtcodpy, the original was made using `ctypes` which was more difficult to maintain.

+        `libtcod-cffi` is now part of :term:`python-tcod`.

     python-tcod
         `python-tcod` is a superset of the :term:`libtcodpy` API.
 The major additions include class functionality in returned objects, no manual memory management, pickle-able objects, and `numpy` array attributes in most objects.

-        The `numpy` attributes in particular can be used to dynamically speed up the performance of your program compared to using :term:`libtcodpy`.
+        The `numpy` attributes in particular can be used to dramatically speed up the performance of your program compared to using :term:`libtcodpy`.

-    tdl
+        `python-tcod` is installed as part of :term:`python-tdl`

     python-tdl
-        `tdl` is a high-level wrapper over :term:`libtcodpy` and now :term:`python-tcod`, it usually doesn't do anything that you couldn't do yourself with just :term:`libtcodpy` and Python.
+        `tdl` is a high-level wrapper over :term:`libtcodpy` although it now uses :term:`python-tcod`, it doesn't do anything that you couldn't do yourself with just :term:`libtcodpy` and Python.

         Currently no new features are planned for `tdl`, instead new features are added to `libtcod` itself and then ported to :term:`python-tcod`.

+        :term:`python-tcod` and :term:`libtcodpy` are included in installations of `python-tdl`.

     libtcodpy
         `libtcodpy` is more or less a direct port of `libtcod`'s C API to